yashika03/Lung-Nodule-Segmentation-using-Squeeze-and-Excitation-Dense-UNet/README.md

 ![image](https://github.com/yashika03/Lung-Nodule-Segmentation-using-Squeeze-and-Excitation-Dense-UNet/assets/76561509/6cff0d5f-ef36-4d7f-af00-2f9c549fab7e)

 ## Model:
-We trained our pre-processed images on a Squeeze-and-Excitation Dense-UNet (SE Dense-UNet) model in which an SE block was added in the decoder layer.
-Model consists of encoder and decoder layer.
+The above preprocessed data was divided into 80% training, 10% validation and 10% testing data.
+We applied 2D Dense Unet Model along with Squeeze and Excitation Blocks, Adam Optimizer and Gelu activation function for training and testing.
+Model consisted of encoder and decoder layers where SE Block was added in decoder layer.
+Our model is able to achieve a DSC of 85.77%.
 ## Encoder and Decoder Block:
 Encoder layer consists of five blocks: 2D Convolutional Layer with Gelu Activation Function, Concatenation Layer, Dense Layer, Dropout Layer with 0.4 dropuout rate and 2D Max Pooling Layer.